ArdCoin Trading 2.6% Lower This Week (ARDX)

 About ArdCoin

-ArdCoin was first traded on August 19th, 2019.
+ArdCoin’s launch date was August 19th, 2019.
 ArdCoin’s total supply is 4,900,000,000 coins.
+ArdCoin’s official Twitter account is @ard_coin and its Facebook page is accessible here.
 ArdCoin’s official website is ardcoin.com.
-ArdCoin’s official Twitter account is @ard_coin and its Facebook page is accessible here.

-It is usually not possible to buy alternative cryptocurrencies such as ArdCoin directly using US dollars.
-Investors seeking to trade ArdCoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy ArdCoin using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as ArdCoin directly using U.S. dollars.
+Investors seeking to acquire ArdCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ArdCoin using one of the exchanges listed above.

 Receive News & Updates for ArdCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ArdCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.